rust-lang/rfcs/text/0000-named-custom-cargo-profiles.md

-The proposed change to Cargo is to add the ability to specify user-defined profiles in addition to the five predefined profiles, `dev`, `release`, `test`, `bench`, and the less talked-about `doc`.
+The proposed change to Cargo is to add the ability to specify user-defined profiles in addition to the five predefined profiles, `dev`, `release`, `test`, `bench`.
 It is also desired in this scope to reduce confusion regarding where final outputs reside, and increase the flexibility to specify the user-defined profile attributes.

 # Motivation
 [motivation]: #motivation